BaileyDavies/zstate/README.md

 # zstate
-Redis state managment from kafka streams
+Redis state managment from a timestamp stream